Updated: June 9, 2021

-4. It serves as hedge against inflation.
+4. It serves as a hedge against inflation.

 The market value of a stock tends to increase through time because of the effect of inflation on earnings, hence dividends.
 Moreover, dividend stocks protect you from earnings manipulation.

-Some companies may report rise in earnings by increasing accounts receivables.
+Some companies may report a rise in earnings by increasing accounts receivables.
 This may look good for accounting purposes but in reality, there was no real value added because no actual cash was received.
 This manipulation will cause the stock price to eventually suffer.

-On the other hand, companies that pay cash dividends would have high quality for their earnings, because the higher the cash component of the earnings, the higher the value added to investment.
+On the other hand, companies that pay cash dividends would have high quality for their earnings, because the higher the cash component of the earnings, the higher the value added to the investment.